-- All instructors and librarians on sabbatical leave shall receive full benefits according to the provisions of Article 35. - Instructors or librarians on sabbatical leave shall receive all increases in their nominal salary and benefits on the same basis as instructors and librarians who are not on sabbatical leave. - An instructor or librarian returning from a sabbatical leave shall submit to the Dean, within three (3) months of his/her return, a written report on the results of his/her scholarly work and action taken to improve academically and professionally during the sabbatical leave period.
-Such report shall be placed in the Official File of the instructor or librarian concerned. - Instructors and librarians are encouraged to apply for external fellowships for their sabbatical leave.
+- 31B.15 Instructors, Librarians or Archivists on sabbatical leave shall receive all increases in their nominal salary and benefits on the same basis as Instructors, Librarians and Archivists who are not on sabbatical leave. - 31B.16 An Instructor, Librarian or Archivist returning from a sabbatical leave shall submit to the Dean, within three (3) months of his/her return, a written report on the results of his/her scholarly work and action taken to improve academically and professionally during the sabbatical leave period.
+Such report shall be placed in the Official File of the Instructor, Librarian or Archivist concerned. - 31B.17 Instructors, Librarians or Archivists are encouraged to apply for external fellowships for their sabbatical leave.
 If such external fellowships are awarded, a reduction in the University of New Brunswick support shall not be made.
-Any other employment income received by the instructor or librarian may be added to the sabbatical salary (including sabbatical research or travel grants) received from the University of New Brunswick, provided the total does not exceed the sum of the nominal salary and additional bona fide expenses arising from the sabbatical leave.
-If the total employment income exceeds this sum, it shall be reported by the instructor or librarian to the appropriate Vice-President and the sabbatical salary paid by the University of New Brunswick shall be reduced accordingly. - When special circumstances (such as orderly departmental workload planning or other sound academic reasons) warrant it, sabbatical leave may be granted by the University of New Brunswick up to one (1) year in advance of an instructor or librarian's completion of the required years of service.
-In such cases, the period of advancement will be added to the required years of service for the instructor or librarian's eligibility for his/her subsequent sabbatical leave.
+Any other employment income received by the Instructor, Librarian or Archivist may be added to the sabbatical salary (including sabbatical research or travel grants) received from the University of New Brunswick, provided the total does not exceed the sum of the nominal salary and additional bona fide expenses arising from the sabbatical leave.
+If the total employment income exceeds this sum, it shall be reported by the Instructor, Librarian or Archivist to the appropriate Vice-President and the sabbatical salary paid by the University of New Brunswick shall be reduced accordingly. - 31B.18 When special circumstances (such as orderly departmental workload planning or other sound academic reasons) warrant it, sabbatical leave may be granted by the University of New Brunswick up to one (1) year in advance of an Instructor, Librarian or Archivist's completion of the required years of service.
+In such cases, the period of advancement will be added to the required years of service for the Instructor, Librarian or Archivist's eligibility for his/her subsequent sabbatical leave.